Damntoochill/Learning-ML/README.md

 ## Day 71 : March 9, 2019

+**Today's Progress** : Started the next course **Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization** in the **Deep learning Specialization** and watched some intro videos.

 ## Day 71 : March 10, 2019

+**Today's Progress** : Watched some videos in the first week of the course **Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization**.

 ## Day 72 : March 11, 2019

+**Today's Progress** : Finished all videos in the first week of the course **Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization**.

 ## Day 73 : March 12, 2019

 ## Day 74 : March 13, 2019

 ## Day 75 : March 14, 2019